himurry/himurry/README.md

 ### Projects, lenguages, and more

 - I’m currently working at Unilever LATAM as a Data Scientist for Data & Analytics Team </br>
-- My favorite lenguage is Python but I am familiar with languages such as R or C++
+- My favorite lenguage is Python but I am familiar with languages such as Scala, R or C++

 ### Interesting fact: